In-person consultations are available at our Los Angeles clinic only.

 In many cases, conservative treatments such as physical therapy, medication, and injections may provide relief.
 However, when these methods are ineffective or the condition worsens, spine surgery may be recommended.

-The Benefits of Spine Surgery: Is It Worth It?
+The Benefits of Spine Surgery and is Spine Surgery Worth it?

 When considering is spine surgery worth it? it’s essential to weigh the potential benefits.
 While surgery is typically a last resort after other treatments have failed, it can offer significant improvements for certain conditions.